thoughtbot/superglue/README.md

 ```

 ### Manually updating cross cutting concerns
-If you want finer control, or want to perform optimistic updates, breezy provides a set of `action_creators` that will immutably update across pages.
+If you want finer control, or want to perform optimistic updates, breezy provides a set of `action_creators` that will immutably update across `pages`.

 ## Immutability Helpers

 ### API
-Breezy includes immutability helpers inspired by Scour.js out of the box.
+Breezy includes immutability helpers inspired by (Scour.js)[https://github.com/rstacruz/scour] out of the box.
 You would need to use keypaths to traverse the prop tree.
 For example, given a page that looks like this:

 ```
-{
+'/posts': {
   posts: [
   {
     post_id: 1